11 Things You Should Know About Chapter 11 Bankruptcy

 To grant you more operating capital for your business, the court might approve a lender to make a loan and give that lender “superiority,” which means that new lender would be paid before other unsecured creditors.

 A Chapter 11 filing can be voluntary or involuntary, depending on the circumstances.
 In a voluntary Chapter 11 bankruptcy filing, the debtor is the one who files the petition.

 In an involuntary situation, three or more creditors file a petition.
 Although a debtor can contest an involuntary Chapter 11 bankruptcy filing, the proceeding will restrict the company’s ability to continue to do business as it has in the past.

 After filing for Chapter 11 bankruptcy, the debtor has the first chance to propose a plan of reorganization.
-Unless the court intervenes, the debtor typically has 120 days to propose a plan.
+Unless the court intervenes, the debtor typically has an exclusivity period of 120 days to propose a plan.
 The court can shorten or extend this period under special circumstances.
 The debtor is allowed longer than 18 months to file a plan and once the period of exclusivity is over a creditor or case trustee can file a competing plan.

 To be confirmed, the reorganization plan must have a reasonable chance of success and be in the best interest of the creditors.
 Each creditor must receive as much or more as it would if the bankruptcy proceeding were converted to a Chapter 7 bankruptcy, which is when the company is immediately liquidated.

 Under a Chapter 11 bankruptcy, different types of creditors can be treated differently in the reorganization plan.
 Secured creditors — that is, creditors who have a security interest in collateral — must be paid at least the value of the collateral under any plan of reorganization, if not more.